onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 The Global Brain - Peter Russell https://www.youtube.com/watch?v=B1sr9x263LM

 EMBED THIS 2 minute clip:
 Bobby Azarian Discusses the Emergence of a Global Consciousness https://www.youtube.com/watch?v=SBoW9as_JCM

+<details><summary>Other quotes</summary><p>

+> "The Internet looks to me like the backbone of the emergent thing.
+I mean, the Internet is a huge and not fully comprehended cultural step that we have now totally committed ourselves to.
+It’s nothing less than the building of a thinking nervous system the size of the entire planet." - [Terence McKenna](https://www.organism.earth/library/document/valley-of-novelty)

 > "If successful, 𝕏 will evolve to be the collective consciousness of humanity or, more accurately, the human-machine collective." - [Elon Musk](https://twitter.com/elonmusk/status/1711608729731211352)

+> "There’s sort of a collective AI in Google Search, where we’re all sort of plugged in like nodes on the network; like leaves on a big tree.
+And we’re all feeding this network with our questions and answers.
+We’re all collectively programming the AI.
+And Google, plus all the humans that connect to it, are one giant cybernetic collective.
+This is also true of Facebook and Twitter and Instagram, and all these social networks.
+They’re giant cybernetic collectives." - [Elon Musk](https://www.organism.earth/library/document/human-civilization-and-ai#:~:text=there%E2%80%99s%20sort%20of,giant%20cybernetic%20collectives.)

+> "I thought Elon is global brain pilled and understands that this thing needs to self-organize and he needs to develop tools to allow the propagation of the self-organization, so Twitter can become sentient." - [Joscha Bach](https://youtu.be/e8qJsk1j2zE?t=9670)

+> "You can't gaze in the crystal ball and see the future.
+What the Internet is going to be in the future is what society makes it." - [Robert E. Kahn](https://www.azquotes.com/quote/1522179)

+> "It is not the amount of knowledge that makes a brain.
+It is not even the distribution of knowledge.
+It is the interconnectedness." - [James Gleick](https://www.goodreads.com/quotes/393099-it-is-not-the-amount-of-knowledge-that-makes-a)

+> "The earth has grown a nervous system, and it's us." - [Daniel Dennett](https://www.azquotes.com/quote/630909)

+</p></details>

+## Noosphere

 > "The noosphere is a philosophical concept developed and popularized by the biogeochemist Vladimir Vernadsky, and philosopher and Jesuit priest Pierre Teilhard de Chardin.
 Vernadsky defined the noosphere as the new state of the biosphere and described as the planetary "sphere of reason".
 The noosphere represents the highest stage of biospheric development, that of humankind's rational activities.
 The word is derived from the Greek νόος ("nous, mind, reason") and σφαῖρα ("sphere"), in lexical analogy to "atmosphere" and "biosphere"." - [Noosphere, Wikipedia](https://en.wikipedia.org/wiki/Noosphere#:~:text=The%20noosphere%20(alternate,and%20%22biosphere%22.)